 The entity responsible for assuring reliability of the transmission grid is SEPS.
 SEPS provides for the purchase of ancillary services needed to ensure the provision of system services for maintaining the quality of supply and electricity transmission, allocates transmission capacity, establishes the rules for balancing the system and takes further measures within the scope of its powers designated by legislation.
 SEPS has the right to suspend or limit the transmission of electricity to the extent necessary and essential in, among other things, a state of emergency or if life, property or the health of people are jeopardised.
 SEPS has the right to require information from the market participants needed to operate the system.
-The duties of SEPS include, inter alia, the obligation to ensure the quality of electricity supply and related services (pursuant to the RONI Decree No. 317/2008 outlining quality standards for supplied electricity and rendered services), obligation to cooperate with the OKTE and systematically maintain and refurbish the transmission grid.
-Supervision over the adherence by SEPS to its obligations concerning reliability and safe operation of the transmission system is carried out by the State Energy Inspection (SEI).
+The duties of SEPS include, inter alia, the obligation to ensure the quality of electricity supply and related services (pursuant to the RONI Decree No. 275/2012 outlining quality standards for transmission, distribution and supply of electricity), obligation to cooperate with the OKTE and systematically maintain and refurbish the transmission grid.
+Supervision over the adherence by SEPS to its obligations concerning reliability and safe operation of the transmission system is carried out by the state energy inspection (SEI).